open/close all folders

 - Enemies: Zeref, Acnologia, Mard Geer, Embryo, Shinnok, Quan Chi, Babidi, Apocalypse, Hisoka

 - He first ascended after being invited by Erza, his childhood friend and his not girlfriend.
-However quite a few gods opposes his ascension after seeing his actions in the Tower of Heaven.
+However, quite a few gods opposed his ascension after seeing his actions in the Tower of Heaven.

-- It's revealed that he was actually brainwashed by when he caused those thing.
-However, despite this he did do terrible things and some gods believe he should be punished.
+- It's been revealed that he was actually brainwashed by when he caused those things.
+However, despite this, he did do terrible things and some gods believe he should be punished.
 After seeing that he did break out of jail.

-- He has befriended Zuko, Thor, Cyclops and Jean after they too committed terrible crimes while under the influence of an evil except Zuko, who was simply naïve.
+- He has befriended Zuko, Thor, Cyclops and Jean after they too committed terrible crimes while under the influence of evil except for Zuko, who was simply naïve.

 - He absolutely despises Babidi, Loki and Apocalypse.
 As he knows the horrors of being brainwashed.

 - He is a very powerful mage and as such quite a few members of the GUAE Malum Magia such as Quan Chi has tried to lure him over to their side by saying things like he'll never be forgiven for his past transgression.
-He refused say he didn't care and that he will atone one way or another.
-So Quan chi took a few mages with him in an attempt to "convince" him.
-After a long battle he single handedly took out Quan chi and his associates.
+He refused, saying he didn't care and that he will atone one way or another.
+So Quan Chi took a few mages with him in an attempt to "convince" him.
+After a long battle, he single-handedly took out Quan Chi and his associates.

-- Haru and Elie has initially confused him for their former enemy Sieg Hart and he looks very similar and the fact that he's also a very powerful archmage.
+- Haru and Elie had initially confused him for their former enemy Sieg Hart and he looks very similar and the fact that he's also a very powerful archmage.